The Link Between Social Relationships and Brain Health: Insights and Strategies

 • Chronic loneliness and social isolation can lead to negative physiological changes in the brain and increase the risk of dementia.

-• in group activities and maintaining high-quality social relationships can improve mental well-being, reduce stress levels, and promote cognitive resilience.
+• Engaging in group activities and maintaining high-quality social relationships can improve mental well-being, reduce stress levels, and promote cognitive resilience.

 Understanding the Brain and Social Interactions